inventium-tech/terraform-provider-postgresql/README.md

 Here is a new Terraform provider for PostgreSQL.
 This provider is designed to manage PostgreSQL resources using Terraform.

-## ⚠️ READ BEFORE USE:
+## ❗ READ BEFORE USE

-- This provider is still in development and has a limited support for PostgreSQL resources.
+* This provider is still in development and has a limited support for PostgreSQL resources.
-- Check the [🏁 Roadmap](#-roadmap) for the list of supported resources.
+* Check the [🏁 Roadmap](#-roadmap) for the list of supported resources.

 ## 🏁 Roadmap